Overview of Banks in Spain

 Total assets: 1.444 trillion euros (2017)

 Banco Bilbao Vizcaya Argentaria, S.A.
-(BBVA) is a global financial group and is the second largest bank in Spain.
+(BBVA) is a global financial group and is the second largest of banks in Spain.
 It is a product of the merger between Banco Bilbao Vizcaya and Argentaria in 1999.
 Founded in 1857, the bank provides financial services to 72 million customers in over 30 countries.

 BBVA operates a huge network of branches all over the world.
 Aside from being a leading bank in the Spanish market, it is the biggest financial institution in Mexico.
 It also maintains a strong presence in South America, the Sunbelt region in the US, and Turkey.